This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 • Collections, conference proceedings, Festschriften and related items;

-• Transcripts of congressional hearings.
+• Transcripts of congressional hearings and similar parliamentary publications;

 With regard to digitized visual media it should be emphasized that we don't consider the many strips and clips available via such resources like YouTube.
 Archival materials and other unpublished items (with a few exceptions mentioned above) as a rule remain unconsidered; the same applies to items published in the daily or weekly press and to the bulk of chiefly polemical and/or self-reflecting items published in serials and bulletins issued by the many rival Trotskyist groups and grouplets.